karllark/DIRTY_dustrt/docs/pfile_run.rst

 account of dust self-absorption.
 There is a maximum number of iterations that is currently hard coded to 10.

+**random_num_seed=987654321**

+The random number seed determines the initial conditions of the run.
+Changing this number will result in slightly different output for the same input parameters.

 Output Details
 ==============